Fire ants are sometimes found outside our containment area. The most recent detections are in:

-- North Arm, Sunshine Coast
+- Baringa, Sunshine Coast

-- Currimundi, Sunshine Coast
+- Forest Glen, Sunshine Coast

 Fire ant biosecurity zones are in place in Queensland, including around some of the most recent detections.